CloudCannon/documentation/_editing/5_front_matter.md

 A text field which is expanded for longer text.

 #### Usage
-This is automatically used when there is too much text for a small text field.
+This is automatically used when there is too much text for a small text field, and for the `description` key.

 #### Front Matter
 {% highlight liquid %}